jaylondouglas/ELK-Stack-Deployment/README.md

 The files in this repository were used to configure the network depicted below.

 In this project we deployed an Elasticsearch, Logstash, and Kibana stack (ELK).
+The ELK stack can be deployed simply by an ssh from your host.

 ![TODO: Update the path (name of picture) with the name of your diagram](Images/diagram_filename.png) https://docs.google.com/document/d/1VUHMzr6ZSPFB63T2d3uNQfJRMM_vGSbUvOs9nKNB-v4/edit